bencasalino/registrar-afternoon/README.md

-Copyright (c) 2015 Mike Chastain and Sam Martinez
+Copyright (c) 2015 Mike Chastain, Sam Martinez, Ben Casalino and Chris Swan.

 This software is licensed under the MIT license.